 - 1. Sit upright and lean forward slightly. - 2.
 Massage your breasts starting at the armpit working toward the nipple.
 Press firmly toward your chest wall in small circular motions. - 3.
 Place thumb and first two fingers on the breasts about $1 1\frac{1}{2}$ inches behind the areola (darkened area of your breast).
-Position your fingers like a "C." - 4.
+Hold your fingers in a "C" shape. - 4.
 Keep your thumb and fingers in line with your nipple.
 Do not cup your nipple. - 5.
-Gently press back towards your chest.
+Gently press back toward your chest.
 For large breasts, lift up before pushing back toward your chest. - 6.
-Roll thumb forward toward the nipple, moving finger pressure from the middle finger to index finger as you roll your thumb. - 7.
+Compress your finger and thumb on the areola, behind the nipple, to compress the milk glands.
+Do not lift your fingers. - 7.
 Pause. - 8.
 Repeat in rhythmic pattern (press, compress, release), moving your hand around the breast to empty all your milk ducts.